ArduPilot/ardupilot_wiki/common/source/docs/common-rpm.rst

 via serial telemetry with BL Heli ESCs.
 For information on how to set up RPM logging with BL Heli see the :ref:`BL Heli page <copter:common-dshot>`.

 The setup for electrical commutation RPM sensors is much the same as hall effect sensors, so the steps above are applicable.
-The only difference is the scaling value to be entered in the RPM_SCALING parameter.
+The only difference is the scaling value to be entered in the :ref:`RPM_SCALING<RPM_SCALING>` parameter.
 Now, the scaling value is a function of the number of poles in the motor and should be the reciprocal of the number of poles.
 E.g. A 4 pole motor will need a scaling value of 0.25.

 Optical Sensors
 ===============

 Again, the setup of optical sensors is much the same as the hall effect sensor.
-The only difference is the scaling value.
-RPM_SCALING should be set to be the reciprocal of the number of reflective obstacles that pass the sensor in a single rotation.
+The only difference is the scaling value.  :ref:`RPM_SCALING<RPM_SCALING>` should be set to be the reciprocal of the number of reflective obstacles that pass the sensor in a single rotation.